crazy-max/docker-jetbrains-license-server/README.md

 * `80` : Jetbrains License Server HTTP port

-## Usage
+## Use this image

+### Docker Compose

 Docker compose is the recommended way to run this image.
-You can use the following [docker compose template](docker/docker-compose.yml), then run the container :
+Copy the content of folder [examples/compose](examples/compose) in `/var/jls/` on your host for example.
+Edit the compose and env files with your preferences and run the following commands :

 ```bash
 touch acme.json